Lake Champlain Bridge (2011–present)

 The Lake Champlain Bridge is a vehicular bridge traversing Lake Champlain between Crown Point, New York and Chimney Point, Vermont.
 It replaced an older bridge that was demolished in 2009.
 The bridge was designed and constructed during an aggressive two-year schedule to minimize the social and economic impact of the original bridge's demolition.
 It is the only fixed-link crossing of Lake Champlain/Champlain canal between US 4 in Whitehall, 42 miles to the south and US 2 at Rouses Point, 85 miles to the north.

 The main arch span was prefabricated off-site in Port Henry, floated by barge to the already-constructed approach spans, and then lifted into place on August 26, 2011.
 The completed bridge was originally scheduled to open on October 9, 2011, but this was pushed back around a month due to construction delays from underwater debris and record flooding.

 The bridge opened to the public on Monday, November 7, 2011, following a ribbon-cutting ceremony.

 Description

 After state inspectors determined in October 2009 that the 80-year-old previous Champlain Bridge had deteriorated beyond repair, the states of New York and Vermont agreed to replace it.
 The new bridge employs a modified network tied arch design.
-Flatiron Constructors of Broomfield, Colorado, the U.S. subsidiary of the German firm, Hochtief AG, won the contract for the new bridge, and groundbreaking took place on June 11, 2010.
+Flatiron Constructors of Broomfield, Colorado, the U.S. subsidiary of the German firm, Hochtief, won the contract for the new bridge, and groundbreaking took place on June 11, 2010.
 The bridge construction contract was for $69.6 million.
 It was completed six weeks ahead of schedule, but at a cost of $78.29 million.